 - 2019 Lawyer of the Year for his work in Class Action Litigation.

-Damian is co-author of the leading Australian text on class actions, Class Actions in Australia, with the third edition forthcoming in 2021.
+Damian is co-author of the leading Australian text on class actions, Class Actions in Australia, now in its Third Edition (Thomson Reuters, 2022).

 During 2017 he was also co-editor of 25 Years of Class Actions in Australia: 1992-2017, a new book which brought together a number of contributors and perspectives on the ﬁrst 25 years of class actions in Australia.